cmorganl/MICB405-Metagenomics/workflow.md

 ```

 Using the default parameters will work, but again certain parameters can be tuned to change the quality and number of bins generated.
 For this step, please __limit the number of threads to 2__.
 For information on how to use the software and its outputs, refer to the [README](https://downloads.jbei.org/data/microbial_communities/MaxBin/README.txt) and the help statement.

+__Note:__ 'bin', 'MAG', and 'population genome' are all synonymous and are therefore used interchangably.

 ### checkM